maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPEN 411/Lectures/Lecture 7.md

 ## Problem: Conflicts!
 ![[Pasted image 20240925104925.png]]
 It doesn’t matter how large the cache is, they just end up evicting each other out!
+Unlike a FA cache, a block of memory will get mapped to a specific cache line.
+This will cause conflicts when accessing the cache.

 ### Solution: Set-associative Cache
 ![[Screenshot 2024-09-25 at 10.52.03 AM.png]]